SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I whisper, "It will be my first-ever kiss."

-Rainbow whispers back, "Me too."
+Rainbow whispers back, "Mine too."

 My blush intensifies tenfold as we hold the hug for a good while.